axeluhl/sailing-analytics/wiki/racecommittee-app-environment.md

     ./android update sdk --no-ui --all

-Last but not least make sure that the user executing the build has **full read and write access** to the Android SDK folders.
+Last but not least make sure that the user executing the build has **full read and write access** on the Android SDK folders.

 ## Maven